 The company then faces a crisis which puts them at the brink of bankruptcy and finds they don’t have enough coverage.
 They realize their insurance policy was far from ideal and they were paying for coverage they didn’t even need.
 The company then sues the independent agent who sold them the coverage policy.

 If the agent has E&O insurance, this claim can trigger the coverage and pay for the damages suffered by the client.

 With that example in mind, E&O insurance provides coverage against lawsuits arising from the following situations:

 - Lack of provision of information regarding services

 - Failure of service or agreed upon deliverables

-Basically, if you, as an insurance agent fail to assess the client’s needs, you will end up not upholding your end when it comes to providing your clients with the service they need.
-As per a 2018 Case Law Update on a Plusweb report, you may be liable for breach of an oral agreement if you provide your client with an under-valued coverage, or are unable to provide them with the coverage that they need, and aren’t able to provide them the promised insurance.
+BBasically, if you as an insurance agent fail to properly assess a client’s needs, you may end up being sued.
+As per a 2018 Case Law Update on a Plusweb report, you may be liable for breach of an oral agreement if you provide your client with an under-valued coverage, or are unable to provide them with the coverage that they need, and aren’t able to provide them with the promised insurance.

 What Does E&O Insurance for Insurance Agents Not Cover?

 E&O insurance generally covers financial losses.
 Thus, it doesn’t provide coverage for any personal injuries to you or your property.
 Some of the claims that E&O insurance doesn’t cover are: